-Working towards one goal with diverse voices and members; "singing from the same song sheet"
+• Working towards one goal with diverse voices and members.

 "The range of staff, the range of professionals they have on there, there's such a big range, you know, from the nurses to the midwives to the out there community services, services like us, mental health, and just community centres even, just like development workers.
 There's such a range, and I feel like we're kind of working towards one goal but all on different levels, so it's really good, but that's the good thing about it I feel."